AndresFloresG/BiVariAn/README.md

 interpretation of the statistical tests, temporarily available only in Spanish, but there are plans to include more languages.

-n addition to bivariate analyses, regression analyses with predictor selection using the stepwise backward method for linear, logistic and Firth penalized logistic regression models can be performed in an automated manner.
+In addition to bivariate analyses, regression analyses with predictor selection using the stepwise backward method for linear, logistic and Firth penalized logistic regression models can be performed in an automated manner.